AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Rename the names of the Custom Objects in Salesforce.
 1. Select the events and click **Save**.

-**Link events with:**&nbsp;Choose which section you want to export- User&nbsp;or Contact.&nbsp;If you choose&nbsp;Contact object, users who are present in Learning Manager but not in&nbsp;Salesforce, will be created in&nbsp;Salesforce.&nbsp;
+**Link events with:** Choose which section you want to export- User or Contact.
+If you choose Contact object, users who are present in Learning Manager but not in Salesforce, will be created in Salesforce.

 ![](assets/link-events.png)